La Parisienne (fresco)

-The Minoan fresco fragment known as La Parisienne, or sometimes the Minoan Lady, is part of the Camp Stool Fresco, which was probably painted on the wall of the Sanctuary Hall on the room sometimes called the piano nobile at the palace of Knossos.
+The Minoan fresco fragment known as La Parisienne, or sometimes the Minoan Lady, is part of the Camp Stool Fresco, which was probably painted on the wall of the Sanctuary Hall on the room sometimes called the piano nobile at the palace of Knossos on Crete.
 It dates to the Final Palatial Period, c.
 1450–1350/1300 BC, and is now in the Heraklion Archaeological Museum.